Posted

 - This article from The Balance lists 8 tips for nonprofits to improve their cybersecurity.

 - Check out these presentation slides regarding security and privacy in our Technology Knowledge Center.
-You can also read our blog posts about crafting a password policy at your organization and what you need to know about security policies for mobile devices.

 - Digitalimpact.io is a website dedicated to helping nonprofits use digital data ethically, safely, and effectively.
 See their recommendations on creating smart data privacy policies.